We Broke Down Every Second of the 'Game of Thrones' Season 7 Trailer

 0:51 A bunch of people yell, "The king in the North!" around Jon Snow — probably in Winterfell.
 Sansa and Brienne are also there.

 0:53 What's going on with Sansa?
 Can she really be manipulated that easily by Littlefinger?
 "Your fathers and brothers are gone, yet here you stand, last, best hope against the coming storm," Littlefinger practically hisses, sowing the seeds for a sibling standoff.
-(Sansa may believe his status as an illegitimate son doesn't make him fit to rule Winterfell.)
+(Sansa may believe Jon's status as an illegitimate son doesn't make him fit to rule Winterfell.)
 Littlefinger either wants to marry Sansa (ew) and become King of Winterfell or he's still loyal to Cersei and trying to undermine the Starks.
-It's time for Sansa to put Littlefinger in his place.
+It's time for Sansa to give Littlefinger the boot.

-0:55 At this point, everything starts looking a little more mysterious and everything is harder to analyze.
+0:55 At this point, everything starts looking a little more mysterious and becomes harder to analyze.
 Maybe that snowy gate is at the Wall?

 0:57 Theon looks scared, but can you blame him?
 Dude's been through some stuff.

 0:58 Melisandre looking over a wall — maybe at Dragonstone?
-When we last saw her she had been banished by Jon, who honestly should have probably killed her because she burned a child alive.
+When we last saw her she had been banished by Jon.
+(Honestly, Jon should have killed her because she burned a child alive.)
 Melisandre seems to believe that Jon is the "chosen one," but perhaps she'll settle for Dany.
 After all, the Lord of Light priestesses like fire, and they love Dany because she's a dragon mama.
 And remember, Dany asked another red priestess to build support for her among the followers of the Lord of Light.

 1:01 People in the North running from something.
 Strangely, this trailer has a lot of shots of people fleeing in the snow but no White Walkers.
 Still, I'm going to assume from now on that the White Walkers are always the unseen threat.